In anatomical terms, which directional term describes the positio... | Channels for Pearson+

 Multiple Choice

-In anatomical terms, which directional term describes the position of the arrow pointing towards the head of the body?
+In anatomical terms, which directional term describes the position of the heart relative to the lungs?

 A